 Since it is likely the princes and presidents had been chosen from among the Babylonians, it is unlikely they were troubled by nationalistic loyalty, but rather considered Darius “the Mede” a foreigner who was fair game for any scheme they could invent.

-Having already chosen 120 princes and 3 presidents to preside “over the whole kingdom,” then contemplating another move to “set [Daniel] over the whole realm” instead of them, also put Darius in an awkward position, for how could he fire them?
+Having already chosen 120 princes and 3 presidents to preside “over the whole kingdom,” contemplating another move to “set [Daniel] over the whole realm” instead of them, put Darius in an awkward position―for how could he fire them?

 Verse 5: Then said these men, We shall not find any occasion against this Daniel, except we find it against him concerning the law of his God.

 Even though Darius was an exponent of a heathen religion, he offered no objection to Daniel’s religion, and obviously admired him for consistently living by its principles.
-King Nebuchadnezzar, although “An idolater by birth and training, and at the head of an idolatrous people . . . nevertheless [had] an innate sense of justice and right, . . .”
+Although “An idolater by birth and training, and at the head of an idolatrous people, he [King Nebuchadnezzar] had nevertheless an innate sense of justice and right, . . .”
 After God literally made him to “eat grass as oxen” for seven long years, he finally “blessed the most High, and praised and honoured him” acknowledging His supremacy over all “the inhabitants of the earth: and none can stay his hand, or say unto him, What doest thou?”
 (Daniel 4:33-35).

 Verse 6: Then these presidents and princes assembled together to the king, and said thus unto him, King Darius, live for ever.

 If that were the case, it would have caught Darius off his guard.
-Their salutation “King Darius, live for ever” at the same time bowing and kneeling prostrate at his feet, would appeal to his ego.
-He may have thought this was a spontaneous demonstration of approval from his recently appointed staff revealing that his effort to integrate the Babylonians into the Medo-Persian kingdom was far more successful than he could reasonably have hoped!
+Their salutation, “King Darius, live for ever,” along with bowing and kneeling prostrate at his feet, would appeal to his ego.
+He may have thought this was a spontaneous demonstration of approval from his recently appointed staff, revealing that his effort to integrate the Babylonians into the Medo-Persian kingdom was far more successful than he could reasonably have hoped.